mspass-team/mspass/docs/source/user_manual/memory_management.rst

 aware of when working on huge data sets.
 We think the crash problems have been eliminated by fixing an issue with earlier version of the C++ code that was not properly set up to tell dask, at least, how much memory was being consumed.
-All of the memory management depends on data objects being able to properly report their size and have mechanisms for dask or spark to clear memory stored in the data objects when no longer needed.
+All memory management depends on data objects being able to properly report their size and have mechanisms for dask or spark to clear memory stored in the data objects when no longer needed.
 If either are not working properly, catastrophic failure is guaranteed